opendoor/pggen/examples/extending_models/README.md

 > psql pggen_example < db.sql
 ```

-edit the `generate.go` file so that the generate line starts with `//go:generate` instead of
+edit the `models/generate.go` file so that the generate line starts with `//go:generate` instead of
 `// go:generate`, then generate the code

 ```bash